15 Common Home Security Mistakes

 Having a lock that is easy to picklock, breaks to the purpose of keeping your key inside your house.
 Having weak locks and doors also makes it substantially harder to enter your house without a key.

 Having a fake security camera is noticeable.
 Having a security system that notifies you when there is movement is crucial for fundamental security.
 The best part is that nowadays, security systems are significantly cheaper, so it is worth the investment.

 One more thing, try to be one of the 17% to have an actual security system, you’ll be significantly safer with a real security system.

 A barking dog is a good deterrent.
 However, the dog won’t bark if they don’t wake up.
 If they happen to wake up, then the burglar better be afraid of dogs, because the chanced are, the dog won’t do much.

 6. Not having enough outdoor lights

 Putting valuable items near a window with drastically increase the chances of that valuable item being stolen.
-If you can’t place your valuable items differently than at least use a curtain.
+If you can’t place your valuable items differently than at least use a curtain or tint your windows.